 - Click Create Basic Workflow.

 - Enter the title for your Workflow in Basic Workflow Name (A).
 The Precedence (B) of a Workflow takes effect when there is more than one Workflow enabled for the same Form.
+For example, if you have a Workflow enabled for a Folder but want to apply another Workflow to a single Form in that Folder, you could assign a higher precedence to the Form's Workflow that to the Folder's Workflow.
 A smaller number means higher priority.

 - Select the Folder and/or Form from the Trigger drop-down lists (D & E) that will trigger the basic workflow.